frankchang1000/SimpleShopping/README.md

 ## Github Copilot: Assisting the Open Source Community

 We utilized Github copilot: a platform that enables efficient coding.
 Copilot helps lint and write code with a complex JPT model developed by OpenAI.
 It is currently in development beta, and we thank Github and OpenAI for the opportunity to test their new product.

+### Clean GitHub

+Our [GitHub](https://github.com/frankchang1000/SimpleShopping/blob/main/README.md) was cleanly created and with accurate PEP8 formatting.
+The code is ready for use with its easy to read API and well documented components.

 ## Installation